XRPLF/xrpl-dev-portal/content/concepts/tokens/non-fungible-tokens.md

 The ledger stores up to 32 `NFToken` objects owned by the same account in a single [NFTokenPage object][] to save space.
 As a result, the owner's [reserve requirement](reserves.html) for `NFToken` objects only increases when the ledger needs to make a new page to store additional tokens.

-Accounts can also designate a broker, or "Authorized Minter", who can mint and sell `NFToken` objects on their behalf.
+Accounts can also name a broker, or "Authorized Minter", who can mint and sell `NFToken` objects on their behalf.

 `NFToken` objects have several settings that are defined when the token is minted and cannot be changed later.
 These include: